-How to Write a Great Mother of the Bride Speech for Your Daughter's Big Day
+How to Write a Great Mother-of-the-Bride Speech for Your Daughter's Big Day

 Your daughter's wedding day is arguably one of the most special events you'll get to experience as a mom.
-And, what better way to welcome your daughter's new spouse into the family than with a thoughtful mother of the bride speech during the reception?
-If you're asking the question, 'does the mother of the bride give a speech?,' the answer is yes—but writing a wedding speech for your daughter doesn't need to be intimidating.
-Besides, we all know moms are practically superheroes.
-So when the time comes for your speech, it's no surprise that you'll deliver by exceeding expectations (on top of nailing the rest of your mother of the bride duties).
-But if you struggle with public speaking or you're having trouble crafting the perfect speech, know that you're not alone.
-We're outlining everything you need to know about mother of the bride speeches so you can happily toast to your little girl (turned beautiful bride!) and her partner on their special day.
-Our first tip?
-Make sure you're wearing waterproof makeup—happy tears are bound to be shed.
+And what better way to welcome your daughter's new spouse into the family than with an emotional mother-of-the-bride speech at the wedding reception?
+If you're asking the question, "Does the mother of the bride give a speech?" the answer is yes—but writing a wedding speech from mom to daughter doesn't need to be intimidating.
+We have no doubt that when the time comes for your mother-of-the-bride toast at the wedding, you'll exceed expectations (on top of nailing the rest of your mother-of-the-bride duties).

 In this article:

-Printable Mother of the Bride Speech Template
+Mother of the Bride Speech Template

-How to Write a Mother of the Bride Speech Step-by-Step
+How to Write a Mother of the Bride Speech

 1. Introduce yourself.